AudioKit/DevoloopAudioKit/README.md

-While all of AudioKit's effects and filters can be useful for processing guitar, this folder contains AudioKit nodes that are distinctly guitaristic in their intent, but they can be used on any source material.
+While all of AudioKit's effects and filters can be useful for processing guitar, this package contains AudioKit nodes that are distinctly guitaristic in their intent.

 * [DynaRage Tube Compressor](https://github.com/AudioKit/DevoloopAudioKit/wiki/DynaRageCompressor) - based on DynaRage Tube Compressor RE for Reason by Mike Gazzarusso.
 * [Rhino Guitar Processor](https://github.com/AudioKit/DevoloopAudioKit/wiki/RhinoGuitarProcessor) - Guitar amplifier head and cabinet simulator by Mike Gazzaruso.